 ♦ Next is Hardness.
 This is how hard or how soft your water is and is only relevant in a freshwater aquarium.
 The reason you want to know this is because it is tied to the pH of the aquarium.
 Where I live in Arkansas, the water is naturally soft.
 In some areas in the northern part of the state, the water is naturally hard.
 I’m able to easily adjust the pH to where I want because it is soft and doesn’t have a lot of mineral content (hardness).
 Mineral content acts like a natural buffer (similar to alkalinity) and can keep the pH from changing.
 If your water is hard and the pH is high, you will have a difficult time lowering your pH.
 Some fish don’t like a really high pH and they don’t do very well.
 One of the pet stores in north Arkansas that I consult with had to stop carrying certain fish and stop doing large water changes because they couldn’t lower the pH.
 If you happen to have hard water and a naturally high pH, there are products that can help to soften the water and lower the pH but that can get expensive to do on a long term basis.
 I would just choose fish that like hard water such as African cichlids.
 If your water is soft, use one of the Seachem products above and you will be fine.

 ♦ The next pad is nitrite.
 Nitrite is the second stage in getting rid of fish waste (ammonia) in an aquarium though biological filtration.
 Ideally, nitrite should always be “0” in the aquarium.
 The only time you should have a nitrite reading is when the aquarium is new and is cycling.
 If you have nitrite and your aquarium is over 6 weeks old, you are either feeding too much, have too many or too large of fish for the tank, or over cleaned the aquarium and killed the good bacteria.
 As long as it is in the safe range in a new tank, you should be fine.
-If it is over the safe range, do a large water change, add bottled bacteria to boost the cycling process and cut feeding by half or more until the reading is “0”.
+If it is over the safe range, do a large water change, add bottled bacteria such as Seachem Stability to boost the cycling process and cut feeding by half or more until the reading is “0”.

 ♦ Last is Nitrate.
 This pad is the “dirt-o-meter” of the aquarium.
 The higher the nitrate reading is, the dirtier your aquarium water is…. even if the water looks clear.
 It is the dissolved organic junk that’s in the water.
 Nitrate is the last product of biological filtration and is removed most effectively with water changes.
 Nitrate is read in ppm such as 10 ppm, 40 ppm, etc. An easy way to know how much water that needs to be changed in the aquarium is by the reading number.
 If it is 10 ppm, change 10% of the water.
 If it is 40% which is at the end of the safe range, change 40% of the water.
 If it is getting really high such as 80 ppm, you may need to remove the fish, change most of the water in the tank and then slowly reintroduce the fish.
 If you can keep it in between the 20 ppm – 40 ppm range and do regular water changes, you will be fine.